Datttta/My_Notes/to-do.md

 - [ ] Example
 - [ ] How to menage your storage
 - [ ] delte linux-firmware-nvidia
-- [ ] see what is linux-firmware-athros
+- [ ] see what is linux-firmware-atheros

 = Today =
 - [ ] Anki & memHack 11:15 - 12:15